Yadier Molina: 2010–11

 With increased offensive productivity in 2011, Molina continued to help anchor the middle of Cardinals lineup in addition to the pitching staff and defense.
 From May 15 to 18, he put together four consecutive multi-hit games.
 Selected to his third consecutive All-Star Game, he substituted for the starter, McCann, played four innings and doubled in his only at-bat.
 Molina hit safety in 14 consecutive games from July 21 to August 11, one fewer than his career high.
 From July 22–25, he homered in three consecutive games, the second time in his career he had done so.

 On August 2, Molina was ejected from a game against the Milwaukee Brewers for arguing a called strike.
 He bumped umpire Rob Drake in the chest multiple times and appeared to spit upon him.
 Molina later apologized, stating that he did not intend to spit on the umpire and that he "was caught up in the moment.
 That's what happens when you're caught up in the race and trying to win.
 I didn't handle it the right way."
 He served a five-game suspension handed down by MLB for "making contact with umpire Rob Drake multiple times and spraying him with spit twice while arguing."

 Although the Cardinals stayed competitive, they were, at best, on the fringes of making the playoffs through August.
-As of August 28, with a 70–64 record, they faced a 10 1/2-game deficit to the Braves for the wild card playoff berth with 28 left to play.
+On August 28, with a 70–64 record, they faced a 10 1/2-game deficit to the Braves for the wild card playoff berth with 28 left to play.
 Molina provided a spark to the offense in the close of the season, batting .342 in August and .341 in September.
 With his 30th double on September 21, he became the fourth catcher in Cardinals history to reach that milestone, following Simmons, Bob O'Farrell and Walker Cooper.

 St. Louis won 20 of 28 games to finish the season, allowing them to tie the Braves for the wild card lead going into the final day.
 Molina caught Carpenter's 8–0 shutout of the Astros, the final game of the regular season.
 Meanwhile, the Philles defeated the Braves 4–3 in 13 innings, giving the Cardinals the wild card title and eliminating the Braves from the playoffs.
 The 10 1/2 games-won deficit marked the largest lead surrendered with 28 left to play in MLB history, consummating what St. Louis Post-Dispatch sportswriter Bernie Miklasz termed an "improbable comeback," and one of the greatest sports history.
 It was just the first in a series of improbable comebacks for the Cardinals in 2011.